-Shuster and Wade (2003) made this warning more explicit, and specifically addressed the conceptual and quantitative difficulties that arise when terminology used to describe individual and population variation become confused.
+Shuster and Wade (2003) made this warning Imore explicit, and specifically addressed the conceptual and quantitative difficulties that arise when terminology used to describe individual and population variation become confused.
 They attacked the concept of genetic monomorphism in favor of the view that all traits include genetic and environmental influences on their expression.
-They did this to echo other researchers who had made this point (Austad 1984; Hazel et al. 1990; Gross & Repka 1998; Taborsky 1998), but rather because the assumption of genetic monomorphism seemed to be made whenever conditional strategies were discussed using game theory terminology (see Tomkins & Hazel 2007; Oliveira et al. 2008, pp. 6-13 for recent examples).
+They did his, not(because other researchers had not)already nade this point (Austad 1984; Hazel et al. 1990; Gross & Repka 1998; Taborsky 1998), but rather because the assumption of genetic monomorphism seemed to be made whenever conditional strategies were discussed using game theory terminology (see Tomkins & Hazel 2007; Oliveira et al. 2008, pp. 6-13 for recent examples).
 Maynard Smith (1982, p.
-4, 21-22) had emphasized that the genetic assumptions underlying mixed evolutionarily stable strategies were made for simplicity alone.
-However, the simplification of genetic monomorphism seemed repeatedly to be taken at face value as an accurate representation of the genetic architecture underlying phenotypic plasticity.
+4, 21-22) had emphasized that the genetic assumptions underlying mixed evolutionary stable strategies were made for simplicity alone.
+(However,) the simplification of genetic monomorphism seemed repeatedly to be taken at face value as an accurate representation of the genetic architecture underlying phenotypic plasticity.
 Most results on the inheritance of conditional polymorphisms concur that it is not (reviews in Schlicting & Pigliucci 1998; Tomkins & Brown 2004; Rowland & Emlen 2009)